Pinecone Dedicated Read Nodes are in Public Preview: Predictable speed and cost for billion-vector and high-QPS workloads - Learn more

 OpenSearch Serverless

-22x higher inserts than Amazon OpenSearch Serverless
+22x faster insert rate than Amazon OpenSearch Serverless

 42min vs 15+ hours to insert 10 million vector embeddings

-3x higher inserts than Amazon OpenSearch Cluster
+3x faster insert rate than Amazon OpenSearch Cluster

 42min vs 122min to insert 10 million vector embeddings